Common bottlenose dolphin

-Bottlenose dolphins are vulnerable to by-catch in a variety of fishing gears throughout their range: in gillnets, driftnets, purse seines, trawls, long-lines, and on hook-and-line gear, although levels of by-catch are low relative to other cetaceans such as common dolphins or harbour porpoises.
+Bottlenose dolphins are vulnerable to by-catch in a variety of fishing gear throughout their range, including in gillnets, driftnets, purse seines, trawls, long-lines, and on hook-and-line gear.
+The levels of by-catch are, however, relatively low compared to other cetaceans such as common dolphins or harbour porpoises.
 Dolphins may get caught by not seeing nets, by chasing fish into them, or by taking fish from nets (depredation).
-In some areas they are known to follow fishing vessels out to where they set or retrieve gear (Byrd and Hohn 2017), perhaps increasing their chances of becoming caught or entangled in gear.
+In some areas, they are known to follow fishing vessels out to where they set or retrieve gear (Byrd and Hohn 2017), perhaps increasing the likelihood that they will become caught or entangled in gear.

 Levels of by-catch are not well known in most parts of the bottlenose dolphin’s range due to a lack of reporting.
-One estimate of some fishery-related mortality has been made for the western north Atlantic offshore stock.
+One estimate of some fishery-related mortality has been made for the western North Atlantic offshore stock.
 A mean annual death of 39.4 (CV=0.29) dolphins due to interactions with the northeast sink gillnet, northeast bottom trawl, mid-Atlantic bottom trawl, and pelagic longline fisheries was determined (Hayes et al. 2016).
-The total mortality for this stock is unknown, however, as there are other fisheries occurring in this region with unreported by-catch.
+However, the total mortality for this stock is unknown as there are other fisheries occurring in this region with unreported by-catch.

-Age-class and season appeared to play an important role in levels of by-catch observed in dolphins off North Carolina.
-A study found that the by-catch risk for older calves and subadults was 1.5 (in the summer) to 3.5 (in the spring) times greater than that for an adult or young-of-year dolphin (Byrd and Hohn 2017).
+Age-class and season have appeared to play an important role in levels of dolphin by-catch off North Carolina.
+A study found that the by-catch risk for older calves and subadults was 1.5 (in the summer) to 3.5 (in the spring) times greater than that for an adult or young-of-year dolphins (Byrd & Hohn 2017).

 No by-catch of bottlenose dolphins has recently been reported for any of the fisheries taking place in Norway, Iceland, Greenland or the Faroe Islands (NAMMCO 2017).

-Coastal populations of bottlenose dolphins may be exposed to various types of human activity occurring in their habitat: vessel traffic, construction, oil and gas exploration or other industrial activity.
-Dolphins may be directly or indirectly disturbed or harassed by boat traffic, including tourist ships on “dolphin watching” excursions.
+Coastal populations of bottlenose dolphins may be exposed to various types of human activity occurring in their habitat.
+This includes vessel traffic, construction, oil and gas exploration and other industrial activities.
+Dolphins may also be directly or indirectly disturbed or harassed by boat traffic, including tourist ships on “dolphin watching” excursions.

-Noise is of particular concern for bottlenose dolphins, as they use sound extensively for both foraging and communication.
+Noise is of particular concern for bottlenose dolphins since they use sound extensively for both foraging and communication.
 Dolphins in the Sado estuary, Portugal, changed both their call rate and whistle characteristics in the presence of certain vessels (Luis et al. 2014).
 The overall call rate decreased in the presence of operating vessels, especially ferry boats.
 In Florida, dolphins were observed to increase their rate of whistle production at the onset of a vessel approach (Buckstaff 2004).
-These changes in vocalizations could potentially disturb important social interactions such as mating or mother-calf communication.
+These changes in vocalisations could potentially disturb important social interactions, such as mating or mother-calf communication.

 Dolphins also react to the presence of vessel traffic.
 Dolphins in Sarasota Bay, Florida, swam closer together, changed heading, and increased swimming speed significantly in response to an approaching vessel (Nowacek et al. 2001).

-Like other marine mammals, bottlenose dolphins ingest persistent organic pollutants (POPs) in their diet, consuming fish which have been exposed to these compounds from coastal runoff and human industrial activities.
+Like other marine mammals, bottlenose dolphins ingest persistent organic pollutants (POPs) in their diet by consuming fish that have been exposed to these compounds from coastal runoff and human industrial activities.
 Coastal bottlenose dolphins in particular may be exposed to contaminants as their habitats may be adjacent to areas of high human population and industrial activity.
 Since they are a relatively long-lived species, contaminant levels may build up over time to quite high levels.

 High PCB levels in female dolphins may also be transferred to their young.
-A disproportionately high maternal transfer of accumulated PCBs was noted in primiparous females in the Moray Firth, Scotland (Robinson et al. 2017), which could result in brain cell damage, thyroid inhibition and immunosuppression in the fetus.
-This might be a contributing factor to the low survival rate of first-born calves seen in this area (Robinson et al. 2017).
+A disproportionately high maternal transfer of accumulated PCBs was noted in primiparous females in the Moray Firth, Scotland (Robinson et al. 2017), which could result in brain cell damage, thyroid inhibition and immunosuppression in the foetus.
+This may be a contributing factor to the low survival rate of first-born calves in this area (Robinson et al. 2017).

 The exposure of bottlenose dolphins to these environmental pollutants and the subsequent effects on their population health is an area of concern and ongoing research.